yasinaydin14/Pokemon-Bot/README.md

 |**[`metamon-synthetic`](https://huggingface.co/datasets/jakegrigsby/metamon-synthetic)** | 5M | A set of real + self-play battles that were used to train the best models in the paper.
 Unfortunately, this dataset has been deprecated as part of changes that make the parsed replay dataset more future-proof.
 It provides `amago` trajectory files with a fixed observation space + reward function and missing actions filled by an IL model.
 We are working to create a new starter dataset of self-play battles.|

 Parsed replays will download automatically when requested by the `ParsedReplayDataset`, but these datasets are large.
-You can process them in advance with `python -m metamon.download parsed-replays`.
-Use `python -m metamon.download raw-replays` to grab the unprocessed Showdown replays if needed.
+See `python -m metamon.download --help` to download them in advance.

 <br>